 Curious about the groom’s cake tradition?
-Let’s find out what a groom’s cake is, how and when it is served.
-And we couldn’t leave out, who pays for it?
+Let’s find out what is a groom’s cake, why, how and when it’s served. and who pays for it?

-Many weddings don’t even have a groom’s cake, but it’s an age-old tradition that’s actually quite special.
-Let’s talk about this sweet confection and get inspired by quite a few original ideas!
+Many weddings don’t even have a groom’s cake, but this age-old tradition is actually quite special.
+Let’s cover all you will want to know about this fun and sweet confection and get inspired by a boatload of original ideas!

 So, What is a Groom’s Cake?

 The groom’s cake is wedding tradition that originated (yes, you guessed it) in Victorian England!
 Just like the traditional wedding cake, it started out as a fruit cake.
 Later on, this trend arrived to the United States where it became more of a Southern wedding tradition.